HarshitKumarShorthillsAI/RAG/README.md

 - Developed an interactive UI using Streamlit to allow users to input medical queries and receive AI-generated answers.
 - Displayed the context and source of the answers for transparency.
 - Enabled users to test the pipeline and visualize the results in real-time.
+- Stored and Saved the timestamp, Question and Answer in json form in query_logs.json

 ### Step 6: Evaluation of LLM
 - Evaluate the performance of the LLM using metrics such as Exact Match, Cosine Similarity, ROUGE Score, BERT Similarity, BERTScore, BERTRecall ,BERT Precison , Precision Score, and a weighted Final Score.